Electronic/fiber artwork by Phillip Stearns

 I remember the phone ringing, my mother picking up.
 She said hello warmly, but in the next second a strange silence fell over her.
 My skin prickled, and immediately I knew.
 She signaled to my father, who looked at me cautiously before making his way over to the telephone.
 Together they listened in on the receiver.
 Thank you for letting us know, my father finally said.
 Yes.
 We'll be in touch.

 As they replaced the phone in the cradle, I fought the urge to flee before they could turn their attention back onto me.
 Son, my father said, and I braced myself for what was coming.
 It appears there's been a mistake.
-They told me that Kai's parents would make special arrangements to have her re-registered, and that they, too, would be allowed to re-enter my number in the registry.
+They told me Kai's parents would make special arrangements to have her re-registered, and they, too, would be allowed to re-enter my number in the registry.
 They tried to make light of it.
 Somewhere out there is a girl who hasn't been matched yet and has been wondering why.
 Imagine her relief!

 I couldn't say anything.
 I just nodded and then told them I was going for a walk along the beach.
 My mother looked ready to stop me, her face a mask of worry, but my father shook his head at her.
 I grabbed my jacket and strode out the door.